ros2/ros2_documentation/source/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Services/Understanding-ROS2-Services.rst

 4.1 ros2 service info --verbose
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For more detailed information about a service, you can append the ``--verbose`` (or ``-v``) option to the ``info`` command:
+For more detailed information about a service, append the ``--verbose`` (or ``-v``) option to the command:

 .. code-block:: console

   $ ros2 service info --verbose <service_name>

-For example: you can get verbose information about the ``/clear`` service:
+For example, to get verbose information about the ``/clear`` service:

 .. code-block:: console

   $ ros2 service info --verbose /clear

-This will return additional information including the node name and namespace of the service server, as well as the underlying middleware (RMW) implementation details.
+The verbose output includes additional information such as the node name and namespace of the service server, as well as the underlying middleware (RMW) implementation details.
-An important information for Developers that the ``Endpoint count`` will be 2 for DDS based RMW implementations (connextdds, cyclone, fastrtps) because DDS creates two endpoints (one for request and one for response) for each service server.
+Note that ``Endpoint count`` is 2 for DDS-based RMW implementations (connextdds, cyclone, fastrtps), because DDS creates two endpoints per service server: one for request and one for response.

 .. code-block:: console